cyr1z/Bot_door_lock_python_raspberry/README.md

 # Home bot.
-First functions - weather parsing for me location and open gate lock
+the first functions are parsing the weather for my location and opening the lock on the gate